Prophetic medicine: Islamic Republic of Iran

 "insulting medical learning is against the spirit of Islam and Islam's call for [learning] science...
 Criticizing the content [of a book] is appropriate, but burning is an act of ignorance, and many libraries were set on fire based on wrong motivations in the past".

-Ayatollah Alireza Arafi, who runs Irans seminaries, also condemned the book-burning.
+Ayatollah Alireza Arafi, who runs Iran's seminaries, also condemned the book-burning.
 Abbas Tabrizian was widely ridiculed for a suggestion that COVID-19 could be prevented by applying a cotton ball soaked in violet oil to the anus.
 The IRNA news agency reported that Abbas Tabrizian, who has often promoted his remedies as "Islamic medicine" in opposition to standard medicine, has also claimed that COVID-19 is God's revenge against those who had bothered him.

 An arrest warrant has been issued for Morteza Kohansal, a follower of Abbas Tabrizian who visited the coronavirus section of a hospital in Iran without wearing protective gear, and applied an unknown substance he described as "Prophet's Perfume" to patients.

 Using "Islamic medicine" has caused some Iranian clerics to delay getting standard medical treatment.
 Ayatollah Hashem Bathaie Golpayegani announced that he had been infected by COVID-19, but had cured himself, three weeks before being hospitalized.
 He died two days later.
 Ayatollah Haeri-Shirazi and Ayatollah Mahmoud Hashemi Shahroudi were both also said by their families to have long delayed seeking standard medical, using "Islamic medicine" instead.
 Ayatollah Hashemi Shahroudi, who had been considered a possible successor Supreme Leader of Iran, died of cancer.
 His son Ala Shahroudi later said that "The so-called Islamic doctors had convinced my father to ignore what modern physicians said about his illness and how to treat it...
 My father underwent surgery in 2017.
 Supreme Leader, Ayatollah Ali Khamenei, secretly visited and advised him to ignore what the Islamic doctors say, and listen to the modern-day physicians...
 Nevertheless, my father ignored the leader's recommendation, and continued to trust the so-called Islamic Medicine experts."